artifacthealth/baseline/README.md

 # Baseline

-Baseline is a benchmarking framework for [node.js](http://nodejs.org/) where the results of a test run can be saved and used to determine if the performance of a test changes in the future.
+Baseline is a benchmarking framework for [node.js](http://nodejs.org/) where the results of a test run can be saved and used to determine if performance changes in the future.
+Alternatively, tests can be compared against each other.
+Baseline supports both synchronous and asynchronous tests using a simple syntax.

 Baseline is inspired by and incorporates code from two projects: [Benchmark.js](http://benchmarkjs.com/) and [mocha](http://mochajs.org/).